wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 Fields available in the **Identity Provider** section gets automatically occupied with the respective URLs.
 :::

+## Application in Google Console

+Below are the steps to create an application in Google Console.

-### Creating the application in Google Console
+### Create a new project in Google Console

-3. Set up user account in the [Google Console](https://console.cloud.google.com).
+1. Set up user account in the [Google Console](https://console.cloud.google.com).
 This is to create an OAuth application to fetch the Client ID and Client Secret.

 :::note